kunaakos/poli/README.md

 Things that weren't, but should've been done:

 -   adding a pre-commit hook that checks file formatting and runs the linter on changed files
+-   refactor all the styles and make use of styled-components theming instead of css vars
+-   refactor for static and runtime type safety, start with event handlers and data received from servers
+-   implement currencies properly, say using a library like `dinero.js` - this would eventually allow for sorting
+-   proper handling of dates/times - e.g. expenses should be stored with timestamps, not ISO dates